hersle/COMBO.jl/README.md

 ```
 git clone https://github.com/hersle/AST5220-project
 cd AST5220-project/
-julia --project=. -e 'import Pkg; Pkg.instantiate()' # install dependencies
+julia --project=. -e 'using Pkg; Pkg.instantiate(); Pkg.precompile()' # install and precompile dependencies
 julia --project=.
 Milestone1.jl # produce output for first milestone
 ```

-Since Julia is a precompiled language, so it can take a long time to install all dependencies and run the program for the first time!
+Julia is a precompiled language, so dependency installation, precompilation and the first run can take long!

-Run `Milestone1.jl` a second time to better assess the actual runtime.
+For the plots to look as intended, PGFPlots must be installed.
+Otherwise, a different plotting backend is used, and the plots may not look as nice.